jrandle244/clone-cad/README.md

 ##### Server
 Like before, go to the [releases](https://github.com/Clone-Commando/bcrp-db/releases) and download the latest server release or build it yourself.
 Put this in a folder that you know you wont accidentally delete.

-Open or create server-settings.ini and make sure it has this in it:
+Open or create a config file (name and extension dont matter) and make sure it has this in it:
 ```
 ;The hosting IP of the server.
 IP = 0.0.0.0